(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Pain when urinating

-• Pain in your bladder (ask your doctor if it’s OK to use a warm bath or a heating pad to help with this pain)
+• Pain in the bladder (ask the doctor if it’s OK to use a warm bath or a heating pad to help with this pain)

-Alert your care team if you experience any of these symptoms:
+Alert the care team if any of these symptoms occur:

 • Abnormal bleeding